At the in-person conference

 When you arrive at the conference, please come to the Registration Desk and Helpdesk to collect your name badge, lanyard, and lunch tickets.
 You will require this to access all conference sessions and to get tea/coffee and lunch.

-The Registration Desk and conference Helpdesk are located in the Teaching and Learning Building.
+The Registration Desk and conference Helpdesk are located near the main entrance of the Royal Geographical Society (with IBG) on Exhibition Road.

 The Registration Desk will be open: